 - 1. If the composition of the study programme undergoes intrinsic changes or if these regulations are amended, the dean will draw up transitional regulations that will be incorporated into the Implementation Regulations. - 2.
-Such transitional regulations are required to include: - a provision concerning the exemptions that can be given on the basis of the examinations already passed; - b. the number of times that it is still possible to sit for examinations under the conditions of the old programme; - c. a provision specifying the period of validity of the transitional regulations. - 3.
-If a compulsory subject is removed from the study programme, the subject will be taught for one more time after announcing that the subject will be removed, unless there are alternative classes obviously.
-Four opportunities to sit an examination in this subject will be granted after the last classes have been taught: an examination following on from the classes, a resit in the same academic year, and two resits in the subsequent academic year. - 4.
-Notwithstanding the provisions of art.
-5.1, a student who has been registered for the first time in a relevant bachelor programme of the institute TU Delft before 1 September 2006 and who has not yet completed the entire bachelor programme can be admitted to the master courses if he or she has completed the propedeutic exam and at least 90 EC of the second and third year of the bachelor programme. - 5.
-Notwithstanding the provisions of art.
-5.1, a student who has been registered for the first time in relevant bachelor programme of the institute TU Delft on or after 1 September 2006 and who has not yet completed his or her entire bachelor programme, can be admitted to the master courses until 1 September 2010 if he or she has completed the propedeutic exam and at least 90 EC of the second and third year of the bachelor programme.
+Such transitional regulations are required to include: - a.
+A provision concerning the exemptions that can be given on the basis of the examinations already passed; - b.
+The number of times that it is still possible to sit for examinations under the conditions of the old programme; - c.
+A provision specifying the period of validity of the transitional regulations. - 3.
+If a compulsory subject is removed from the study programme, the subject will be taught for one more time after announcing that the subject will be removed, unless there are alternative classes.
+If a subject is removed from the study programme, four opportunities to sit an examination in this subject will be granted after the last classes have been taught: an examination following on from the classes, a resit in the same academic year, and two resits in the subsequent academic year. - 4.
+For one additional subsequent academic year, students who were registered as Pre-Master's students on 31 August 2012, will have the opportunity to undertake Master's subjects.
+After 1 September 2013, students must have passed the Bachelor's degree, on which his/her admission was based, and/or completed the transition programme that he/she had to complete in addition to the Master's degree course, prior to studying further on this degree programme.